 The donor site hair grows back within 1-2 weeks, by which stage the donor site incisions will be quite inconspicuous, not only as the surrounding hair has regrown, but also as the stippled, punctate nature of the incisions begins to look like normal scalp situated in-between the native hair.

-When the hair is removed (harvested) it is then transferred to the thinning area (the recipient site).
+When hair is removed (harvested) it is then transferred to the thinning or balding area (the recipient site).
 Small incisions are made in the recipient site into which the transplanted hair grows.

 The hair that is transferred into the recipient site is fragile and must be protected from being pulled out/dislodged in the first 2 weeks following surgery.
 Again, we will advise on this in detail at the second consultation.